RH Scam and the PH Government’s 21st Century Plantation

 We are, in fact, in breach of the established principle of reciprocity in international law.
 This is one of the reasons why this country is poor.
 Many progressive Asian countries understand the value or importance of attracting foreign intellectuals, professionals, scientists and investors to be part of their team.

 Singapore’s founding father Lee Kuan Yew followed in America’s immigration footsteps to build his city-state’s economy.
-Consider what Lee Kuan Yew (in his interview with Charlie Rose) about their and America’s openness to foreign professionals and investors:
+Consider what Lee Kuan Yew (in his interview with Charlie Rose) said about their and America’s openness to foreign professionals and investors:

 “It’s not just American talent that gets you here.
 You’re just 300 million people and they have 1,300 million and very many more able people.